 I guess if it had to happen, it happened in the best way possible.
 I got to spend all of last night with him.
 We ate sushi (something we always used to do that we haven’t gotten to do in a while), visited Nancy at work, then just drove around downtown and talked for a long time.
 He told me all about the ways downtown were changing, and the history museum coming this month, and how the Furman team was shaping up this year.
 We had a great night.
 The night before my dad died.
 We wanted to start doing it every Saturday.
 I guess we can’t now, but I’m going to try it alone next weekend in his honor and see how it goes.

 After a flurry of calls from relatives and friends that my mom had to deal with singlehandedly (me and my sister were too much of a wreck), his boss called and told my mom that he was a “rare mix of genius and humility.”
 I guess he had it pretty close.
-He was (I HATE having to say “was”) the most genuine, kind-hearted, friendly, good person I’ve ever known.
+He was (I hate having to say “was”) the most genuine, kind-hearted, friendly, good person I’ve ever known.
 My dad.
 Mine.
 I know we’ll hold it together without him, but I’d do anything to not have to find out how we’re gonna do it.

-He’ll always be my dad, I guess.
 I’ll always love him.
 But I hate this.